 Shoppers rely on ratings when deciding where and how to spend their money online.
-In fact, 88 percent of people trust online reviews as much as they trust personal recommendations.
+In fact, 90% of consumers read online reviews before visiting a business.
+And 88% of consumers trust online reviews as much as they trust personal recommendations.
 Why are they so important and what can you do to get them?

-Product ratings appear on products listed in Google Shopping and on shopping ads, and they are featured prominently.
+Product ratings appear on products listed in Google Shopping, and they are featured prominently.
 Listings without them look incomplete and less compelling when displayed beside listings with a rating.